rohan-motukuri/g-drive-clone/README.md

 - Available Space Bar
 - Size Limiting Uploads

-These features effectively highlight the core functionalities of your project, showcasing a range of essential actions users can perform on their files within the Google Drive clone.
+These features effectively highlight the core functionalities of the project, showcasing a range of essential actions users can perform on their files within the Google Drive clone.

 ## Attributions

 - [Base Tutorial](https://www.youtube.com/watch?v=7BXU9qPGH2s) by [Camer Coder](https://www.youtube.com/@CamelCoder/featured)
 - [Material UI Icons & Avatar](https://mui.com/material-ui/material-icons/?theme=Two+tone)
 - [File Icons](https://icons8.com)

+## Post Script

+- Feel free to educate me on improvments over at [LinkedIn]()
+- The `firebase.js` file was removed from prior commits becuase of API Key exposure.
+You can use create your own firebase and link the config json.